HaroldPetersInskipp/ESP8266-NodeMCU-8-Button-WebSocket-Controller/README.md

 Ensure that your Node-RED server is configured to accept WebSocket connections.
 The WebSocket endpoint should match the `webSocketEndpoint` defined in the code.

+## Node-RED Integration

+1. Import the `flow.json` file provided in the repository into your Node-RED instance.

+2. The flow includes nodes to receive WebSocket messages from the ESP8266.

 ## Additional Information

 - This code includes detailed boot information, Wi-Fi connection details, and WebSocket connection status in the Serial Monitor.